wizardsoftheweb/lets-encrypt-from-start-to-finish/original-post.md

 ### Generic SSL Config

-I'll be using [the Qualsys suggested configuration](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices) to set this up.
+I'll be using [the Qualys suggested configuration](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices) to set this up.
 Most of this stuff is explained elsewhere on the internet.
 I wanted to grok the whole process, so I wrote it up.

 I've included Nginx and Apache config because I support both at work, but I've only tested the Nginx config.
 Apache confuses me.